 We are encouraging all Frome residents to get to know their neighbours and be aware of anyone in their street who may need help.
 Making contact with somebody near by is your best source of support in the immediate future.
 You may be able to sign up for the online prescription service here, and over on Frome Community Drivers website you can find details of how they are helping with prescription delivery or call 07596 591391.

 I’m worried about maintaining good mental health for me and my family during this time, where can I find support?

 Somerset County Council have a Coronavirus helpline that is manned 8am to 6pm every day.
 If you are in need of any help or support please call them on 0300 790 6275 or visit their website.
 They also have lots of information to help you look after yourself and those around you.

 There are a range of groups and charities who are able to offer remote services to help you.
 Visit our Advice & Support for families page for a list of organisations who can help with a range of issues for families and individuals.

 I run an independent business, what help/support is available if I have to close?

 We’ve put together some useful links for business owners to help you through this uncertain time.

-Is the Citizen’s Advice Bureau open?
+Is the Citizen’s Advice open?